compass-alma-large-program/compass-data/README.md

 * `redu%uv_restore`: A boolean to toggle the "restore" of the clean image/cubes from UV data and clean components.
 If `.true.`, the restore will be performed.
-Default is `.false.`.
+Default is `.true.`.

 * `redu%jvm_correction`: A boolean to toggle the so-called JvM correction during the restore.
 If `.true.`, the correction will be